-The FMS RTE page consists of several sub-pages that are used for entering flightplans during flight preparation.
+The FMS RTE page consists of several sub-pages route that allow entering flightplans during flight preparation.
 Flightplans can also be stored and loaded into the navigation database.
 The activity of creating a flightplan includes the selection of an origin and destination airport, the cruise altitude, cruise speed and any number of waypoints.